 Emphasizing simplicity and a minimum of bookkeeping, Custom Characters is an easy, rules-lite way to introduce a free-form, point-buy character building system into your OGL-based fantasy campaign.

 - Download Custom Characters Today!

 Custom Characters contains only "open" content and no illustrations.
 Click below to download!

 Here's a set of house rules that I developed for my group.
 From this, I created Custom Characters.
-I named these house rules "D&D Fifth Edition" as a joke acknowledging the Edition Wars.

-Drawing on concepts introduced in Custom Characters and the D&D Fifth Edition house rules, I came up with a rules-lite set of guidelines that can be used with the above documents.
+Drawing on concepts introduced in Custom Characters and my D&D house rules, I came up with a rules-lite set of guidelines that can be used with the above documents.
 These are really just notes; users should be extremely familiar with a wide variety of d20 games including D&D, d20 Modern, and Mutants & Masterminds.
 Familiarity with the M&M Mastermind's Manual will greatly aid a potential GM as a number of concepts are drawn from it.